Pella, birthplace of Alexander the Great

 How did 20-year-old Alexander manage to defeat the other Greek armies?
 Well, to be fair to King Philip, it was he who recognised the importance of a professional army.
 Macedonian soldiers were regulars who trained 12 months a year, unlike the peasants in neighbouring Greek states who were hurriedly recruited in times of conflict and returned to the fields once the war was over.
 In the battle between professionals and amateurs, the result was a foregone conclusion.

 Another winning factor was his war strategy and his famous weapon, the sarissa – a spear 5.5m long and 6.2kg in weight.
-They are organised into a phalanx.
+Troops were organised into a phalanx.
 Soldiers in the front row held their sarissa parallel to the ground and advanced towards the enemy who were virtually helpless with their much shorter weapons.
 Behind the first row of soldiers, the other rows would hold their weapons diagonally or vertically.
 When a soldier in the front row fell, the one behind would bring his spear downward and move in to replace him.
+Every enemy they faced would face an advancing wall of spikes.

 He then proceeded to Gordium, not to secure his territory, but to confirm his divine destiny.
 Legend had it that anyone capable of untying of the Gordian knot (tied by King Midas) would rule the world.
 Breaking all the rules, Alexander pulled out his sword and cut the knot into pieces.
 The outrageous act boosted his ego and showed to the world that he would never play by anyone’s rules.